 If your department is interested in inviting a visiting scholar to Buffalo State please follow the Inviting Visiting Scholars Protocol.

 SUNY Buffalo State offers over 20 international programs, many in partnership with universities and organizations abroad.
 Programs provide opportunities for students to study, intern, or student teach abroad, and for faculty to engage in international scholarly exchange.
 Each program is closely connected to one or more academic departments that are actively engaged in developing and promoting these overseas academic opportunities to students.
 If you are a faculty member or department interested in developing a partnership, program, or short-term course abroad, please visit the Study Away website.

 For more information, contact:

 South Wing 430

-All international agreements must be vetted in International & Exchange Programs.
+All international agreements must be vetted in the Center for Global Engagement.

 Chancellor's Grant for Innovative Study Abroad Programs (ISAP Grant)